griverorz/westraining-R/intro-to-R/challenges/challenge01.md

 	b.
 Calculate the mean and standard deviation of the length of the petal for each species.

 	c.
-Calculate correlation matrix of the numerical variables.
+Calculate the correlation matrix of the numerical variables.
 Take a look at the function `corr`.